It’s time we stopped pretending grammar schools aren’t backward and elitist

-Yesterday, Jack Monroe (who sued Katie Hopkins and won) started a conversation on Twitter about the destructive nature of grammar schools.
+Earlier this year, Jack Monroe (who sued Katie Hopkins and won) started a conversation on Twitter about the destructive nature of grammar schools.
 In this conversation, they tweeted ‘Grammar school took a smart bright curious girl, chewed her apart for 5 years and spat out one with deeply scarred arms and suicidal dreams’.

 They raise an important point: the grammar school system is detrimental to mental health and is an archaic form of education which should absolutely not continue.
 I’m from Kent, where we still have the 11 plus, so if you don’t go to a grammar, you’re basically screwed.
 I attended a grammar school for 7 years, and there were a lot of wonderful, caring teachers but overall the grammar school system for me was poisonous.

 First of all, it is a lie that grammar schools are accessible to all.
 This is a common point of grammar school proponents, that they are not private schools so they are good for children from a range of socio-economic backgrounds.
 When I took the 11 plus, however, I was abnormal for not having a tutor outside of school to train me for it.
 Seriously, I remember a kid in my class asking who my tutor was and being baffled because I had no idea what that was.

 Once you then get to the school, the costs keep piling up.
 Every class has some equipment you have to pay for or some trip you have to pay for.
 To be engaged in the education the school offers, you need money.
 You even have to pay to get to school because the bus isn’t free.